Capacity Expansion Planning with pypsa#

 Exercises#

 Explore the model by changing the assumptions and available technologies.
-Here are a few inspirations:
+Here are a few inspirations, which you do not have to follow in order:

-Rerun the model with cost assumptions for 2050.
+Task 1: Rerun the model with cost assumptions for 2050.
+You can change the year when loading the technology data.

-What if either hydrogen or battery storage cannot be expanded?
+Task 2: What if either hydrogen or battery storage cannot be expanded?
+You can remove components with n.remove("StorageUnit", "ComponentName").

-What if you can either only build solar or only build wind?
+Task 3: What if you can either only build solar or only build wind?
+You can remove components with n.remove ("Generator", "ComponentName").

-On model.energy, you can download capacity factors for onshore wind and solar for any region in the world.
-Drop offshore wind from the model and use the onshore wind and solar prices from another region of the world.
-Try a few.
-What changes?
+Task 5: On model.energy, you can download capacity factors for onshore wind and solar for any region in the world.
+Drop offshore wind from the model and use the onshore wind and solar time series from another region of the world.
+What changes if you select another region?
+You can read the CSV files from URL with pd.read_csv("URL", index_col=0, parse_dates=True).

-Add nuclear as another dispatchable low-emission generation technology (similar to OCGT).
-Perform a sensitivity analysis trying to answer how low the capital cost of a nuclear plant would need to be to be chosen.
+Task 6: Add nuclear as another dispatchable low-emission generator (modelled similarly to the OCGT generator).
+Perform a sensitivity analysis trying to answer how low the capital cost of a nuclear plant would need to be to be chosen in the cost-optimal mix.